crownengine/crown/docs/basics.rst

 The source directory contains all the files that make up an application.

 There is no fixed structure for the files and folders in the source directory, you can organize your content as you see fit.
-You can for example decide to put all the textures and sounds in the "textures" and "sounds" folders respectively, or maybe sort the content on a per-object basis by putting all the assets for an enemy in the "units/enemy" folder.
+You can for example decide to put all the textures and sounds in the "textures" and "sounds" folders, or maybe sort the content on a per-object basis by putting all the assets for an enemy in the "units/enemy" folder.

-There is, however, a small number of required files which are needed for the engine to start-up correctly:
+There is, however, a small number of required files which are needed for the engine to start-up
+correctly:

 .. code::